Grovkillen/bf_readup/README.md

 ---

-## Internationalization (Locales)
+## Language disclaimer (IMPORTANT)

-At present, UI text is largely hard-coded in Swedish.
+⚠️ **The plugin UI is currently hard-coded in Swedish.**

+At this stage:
+- all labels, texts, and messages are written in Swedish
+- no locale switching is available
+- this is a deliberate choice based on internal usage

-🗺 Planned work includes:
+### Planned work
-- gradually moving all strings to `config/locales`
+- migrate all UI strings to `config/locales`
-- enabling translation into additional languages
+- enable proper internationalization
-- keeping Swedish as a first-class language
+- keep Swedish as a first-class language

 ---